-During new student orientation each October, students are informed about services offered by the Security & Safety Department.
-The Director of Security and Safety addresses all new students regarding ways to maintain personal safety.
+During new student orientation each September, students are informed about services offered by the Security & Safety Department and provided a robust Security Overview presentation by Director of Security and Safety addressing all new students regarding ways to maintain personal safety.
 Students are informed about crime on campus and in surrounding neighborhoods.
 Students are informed of availability of Security & Safety escort services, parking lot safety and security patrols, and emergency call box locations around campus.
 All students are informed of fire safety procedures as well as campus emergency operations plans.
 At orientation or at the beginning of the semester, all students are given access to an online Student handbook containing information on the crime statistics, campus access policies, security in residence halls, alcohol and drug policies, and community responsibility in safety programs.

-Safety and security information is also available from the Security & Safety office one-on-one basis upon request at the Security & Safety Department.
+Safety and security information is also available from the Security & Safety office on a one-on-one basis upon request at the Security & Safety Department.
 All students and employees are encouraged to be aware of their responsibility for their own security and the security of others.
 When time is of the essence, information is released to the Academy community through Security Alerts via email, text messaging, and voice messaging system.